Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 Cabbage juice is used as a pH indicator to demonstrate the concept of pH.
 Paper dipped in cabbage juice will change colours when dipped in an acid (vinegar/lemon juice) or base (bicarb).

 Tips for demonstrating:
-- If the kids want to, let them take home the pH paper!
 - Adding indicator to the liquids gives a much better colour change than using the filter paper.

 ### **Basic Procedure and Explanation**: